bewillcott/flogging/README.md

   `"{dt:35} {mod_path}->{fn_name} [{level:7}] {message}"`

-- In similar fashion, both `SimpleFormatter` and `UnixTimestampFormatter` have been changed [*].
+- In similar fashion, both `SimpleFormatter` and `UnixTimestampFormatter` have been changed [^bars].
 - Added new method to `HandlerTrait` - `set_test_mode()`.
 This will require updating any custom formatters you have created.

-[*] This may affect any tests or logs that expect the precise old format.
+[^bars]: This may affect any tests or logs that expect the precise old format.\
 Sorry about this.
 The "|" bars were a holdover from early testing, and were not removed before publishing.

 **Note:**\
 Version (0.6.0) is backwards compatible with version (0.5.0).
 Therefore it has the same warning.
 It is recommended that any use of version (0.4.X) be bumped to atleast (0.5.0), fixing the minor issue, as this will continue into all subsequent version updates.

-***Version 0.5.0*** **BREAKS** the custom formatter API.
+**_Version 0.5.0_** **BREAKS** the custom formatter API.

-If you have *not* yet started developing your own versions of the formatter, then this will *NOT* affect you.
+If you have _not_ yet started developing your own versions of the formatter, then this will _NOT_ affect you.
 The Public API is currently backwards compatible to version (0.4.1).

 For the rest of you, please check out `FormatType::Custom` and view the **Change Log**.

 ## New Instruction Guide

 That's right.
-I realized that having *just* the API documentation was not going to be enough for you nerds out there, who just **love** to customize.
+I realized that having _just_ the API documentation was not going to be enough for you nerds out there, who just **love** to customize.
 So, I have written a guide.
-So far it covers the development of a *custom handler* and a *custom formatter*.
+So far it covers the development of a _custom handler_ and a _custom formatter_.
 There should be enough of an example of each to get you started.

 At some point in the future, I might add more help/instructions.
 But at the moment I can't think of anything else to add.
 If you think of something that will help you and others, create an [issue on Github].